Skip to main content

 Vinge famously invents new ‘physics’ ruling out superhuman intelligence, providing refuges where the story can play out.
 Hannu takes a different tack: in QT, superhuman intelligence is possible, but is too possible—unleashing the full potential of optimization results in inhuman “dragon” superintelligences, which sacrifice all human values in the pursuit of power & growth.
 The results are of no moral value, and are too powerful to use except as a last resort—the in-universe equivalent of nuclear bombs.
 (Indeed, it is implied that one reason the Sobornost have not conquered the solar system is that they are burdened by containing the existing dragons, like the one deployed to destroy Earth.)
 All factions mutually agree to a fragile equilibrium of banning anything which could become an abominable dragon, and to build everything out of human-like brains or ordinary non-AI software.↩︎

-The plot was inspired by one of Rajaniemi’s favourite characters as a teenager…what intrigued Rajaniemi were the cycles of redemption and relapse Lupin goes through as he tries to go straight, always falling gloriously short.
+The plot was inspired by one of Rajaniemi’s favorite characters as a teenager…what intrigued Rajaniemi were the cycles of redemption and relapse Lupin goes through as he tries to go straight, always falling gloriously short.
 At various stages in his career Lupin gets married, joins the French Foreign Legion and even spends 5 years as a chief of police, investigating himself—but always finds himself drawn to life on the wrong side of the law.

 “It’s somehow clear that he’s never going to succeed, that the pull of the illicit is too strong, that somehow fundamentally, he is Arsène Lupin—though of course Arsène Lupin is not even his real name.
 Arsène Lupin is the identity he has created for himself, but he can no longer escape it.”
 This underlying thread offers an element of tragedy, Rajaniemi says.
 “He can break the rules, but in the end he’s also imprisoned by some higher order of rules, rules of identity.”
 What would become of Lupin in a future where people really can switch identities or bodies?
 Could he change at heart?
 Could he actually redeem himself?
 “That became the central theme not only of the first book, but probably the sequels that will be forthcoming.”